xatsai/100hire-test/playbook.md

 Source: Julian Goldie

-#### Why Rejected: The volume of article is misleading parameter.
+#### Why Rejected: The volume of the article is a misleading parameter.
 Without content differentiation, it leads to content cannibalization, weak topical authority, and detectable AI patterns

 -------------------------

 ## My Original Ideas

-### I recommend to build a citation persona for a brand.
+### I recommend building a citation persona for a brand.

-Ahrefs shows brand mentions are the #1 AI visibility signal and Michael King also identifies entity richness as a core AI selection factor.
+Ahrefs shows brand mentions are the #1 AI visibility signal, and Michael King also identifies entity richness as a core AI selection factor.
 I think AI models build understanding through repeated patterns across sources.
 If the brand consistently uses the same positioning, terminology, and claims, it becomes more retrievable and clearly defined.

 --------------------------